 Dustin Duncan, ScD

-Spatial Epidemiology Lab, Department of Population Health, New York University School of Medicine, USA
+Spatial Epidemiology Lab, Department of Population Health, New York University School of Medicine, New York, NY, USA

 Dustin T. Duncan, ScD is an Assistant Professor in the Department of Population Health at the New York University (NYU) School of Medicine, where he directs NYU’s Spatial Epidemiology Lab.
 At NYU, he is also a Faculty Affiliate at NYU Abu Dhabi, the College of Global Public Health, the Population Center, the Center for Data Science, the Center for Health, Identity, Behavior, and Prevention Studies, and the Center for Drug Use and HIV Research.